saint-hilaire/docksible/README.md

 ```
 ./dawn.py -H 123.123.123.123 -u someuser -P database_root_password -b -l -d some.domain.com -e some.email@domain.com --service-to-encrypt redmine --port-to-encrypt 3000 -R
 ```

+## Note for Redmine

+Redmine is very feature-rich, and provides/requires extensive configuration.
+The Docker image omits much of this configuration.
+So to make future-installations easier, I have provided some sensible default configurations.
+Just connect to the database as (probably) `root:root_password`.
+(Or whatever you provided as the `--database-root-password`). and import `redmine_defaults.sql`.
+That configuration has some sensible defaults set up, including the following users:
+- admin:adminadmin
+- developer:password
+- manager:password